MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/reporting-services-management-pack-supported-configuration.md

 - Power BI Report Server - Verified with build 15.0.1110.120

   The management pack treats Power BI Report Server as a special kind of SQL Server Reporting Services and provides the same monitoring for Power BI Report Server instances as it does for Reporting Services instances.
-In this guide, we will use SSRS or Reporting Services, but each term is intended for both SQL Server Reporting Services and Power BI Report Server.
+In this guide, we'll use SSRS or Reporting Services, but each term is intended for both SQL Server Reporting Services and Power BI Report Server.

 ## System Center Operations Manager